autodesk-cloud/ochothon/README.md

 You can either use any vanilla Mesos/Marathon setup or be cool and adopt [**DCOS**](https://mesosphere.com/) which provides an elaborate VPC setup plus dashboard !

+Please note a more generic [**configuration**](https://github.com/autodesk-cloud/ochothon/blob/master/default.json) is also provided should you want to run on a different Mesos setup.
+In that case make sure you edit it and specify your marathon master IP.

 This proxy hosts our little toolkit that allows you to create, query and manage your Ochopod containers.
 It also lets you CURL your commands directly which is a great way to build your very own [**CI/CD pipeline**](https://github.com/autodesk-cloud/ci-ochopod) !